jamiejamiebobamie/pegaFlashcards/notes.md

 	the pyCaseWorker portal. it contains design elements optimized for offline use with a Pega mobile app.
 For users to work on cases offline, you must enable the appropriate
 	case type for offline processing.
-Where do configure a case for offline access?
+Where do you configure a case for offline access?
 	after opening the case type in Case Designer
 	On the case type Settings tab, select General, and then select the Enable offline check box. to open a case type in the Case Designer, click a case type link in the Case types tab on the Offline Configuration landing page